bignerdranch/Freddy/README.md

     }
 }
 ```
-Here is a quick example on how to parse these data using Freddy:
+Here is a quick example on how to parse this data using Freddy:

 ```swift
 let data = getSomeData()